wp-plugins/wp-ajaxify-comments/readme.txt

 **Live demo:** You can try out a live demo in <a target="_blank" href="http://blog.janjonas.net/2012-06-08/wordpress-ajax-comment-wp-ajaxify-comments-plugin">the blog post I've written for the initial release of the plugin</a>.

 Since the plugin hooks (on client-side) into the theme to intercept the comment form submit process, and to add new comments without reloading the page, the plugin needs to access the DOM nodes using (jQuery) selectors.
-The plugin comes with default values for these selectors that were successfully tested with WordPress' default themes "Twenty Ten", "Twenty Eleven", "Twenty Twelve".
+The plugin comes with default values for these selectors that were successfully tested with WordPress' default themes "Twenty Ten", "Twenty Eleven", "Twenty Twelve", "Twenty Thirteen", "Twenty Fourteen".

 Summarized, the WP-Ajaxify-Comments plugin hooks into your theme and improves the usability of the comment form by validating and adding comments without the need of complete page reloads.